-Council is requested to support the officer's recommendation for an alternative approach as outlined above which provides a short term and long term solution to the City's Policy No. 7.7.1 - Parking and Access.
+Council is requested to support the officer's recommendation for an alternative approach as outlined above which provides a short term and long term solution to the City's Policy

-5.2 TECHNICAL SERVICES
+9.2 TECHNICAL SERVICES

-5.2.1 Britannia Reserve - Approval of Stage 2 Path Lighting
+9.2.1 Britannia Reserve - Approval of Works in accordance with Long-term Implementation Plan

-Ward: North Date: 8 September 2015 Precinct: Precinct 3 - Leederville File Ref: SC530 Attachments: 1 - Example of lighting proposed 2 - Plan showing location of light poles Tabled Items: Nil Reporting Officer: J van den Bok, Manager Parks and Property Services R Lotznicker, Director Technical Services Responsible Officer: R Lotznicker, Director Technical Services
+Ward: North Date: 8 September 2015 Precinct: Precinct 3 - Leederville File Ref: SC530 Attachments: 1 - Example of lighting proposed 2 - Plan showing location of light poles Tabled Items: Nil Reporting Officers: J van den Bok, Manager Parks and Property Services R Lotznicker, Director Technical Services Responsible Officer: R Lotznicker, Director Technical Services

-1. APPROVES the proposed Stage 2 lighting, adjacent to the western pathway at Britannia Reserve, as shown in Attachments 1 and 2, in accordance with the Britannia Reserve Long-term Implementation Program;

-2. NOTES that;

-- 2.1 \$140,000.00 has been included in the 2015/2016 Budget for the lighting project; and - 2.2 a tender for the lighting project will be advertised in September 2015.
+- 1. APPROVES the proposed Stage 2 lighting, adjacent to the western pathway at Britannia Reserve, as shown in Attachments 1 and 2, in accordance with the Britannia Reserve Long-term Implementation Program; - 2.
+NOTES that; - 2.1 \$140,000.00 has been included in the 2015/2016 Budget for the lighting project; and - a tender for the lighting project will be advertised in September 2015.